sswietoniowski/learning-efcore-demo/README.md

 Interesting introduction to the onion architecture can be found [here](https://www.codeguru.com/csharp/understanding-onion-architecture/).

 [Here](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures) MS described different architectures and theirs pros & cons.

+I would also recommend to watch [this](https://youtu.be/JubdZIdLQ4M) comparison video about different architectures.